The dark, sinister form appeared 20 yards from the boat, swimming lazily, but with a sense of raw power.

 My personal favorite is the blacktip, often taking to the air multiple times during the fight.
 These highly spirited fish are remarkably beautiful.
 Dark brown along the back, eventually fading to a golden hue, the tips of the fins are black, hence the name blacktip.

 Most of the inshore blacktips are approximately three to five feet long and weigh five to 20 pounds.
 Larger versions can usually be found behind shrimp boats a few miles off the beach and average 50 to 100 pounds.
-Stout tackle is required for these guys.
+Use stout tackle for these guys.
 You have to appreciate the sheer power of these fish when they erupt just a few yards behind the boat.
-They risee like a cruise missile, launched from a submarine 10 feet in the air.
+They rise like a cruise missile, launched from a submarine 10 feet in the air.

 Probably the most common species in the waters of Hilton Head Island are the bonnet heads (also known as “bonnies” or scalloped hammerheads) and the Atlantic sharp nose.
 Both are lean, pure muscle and lead you to believe your fish must be at least twice its actual size.